 Our employment guide and advice is below.
 A quick word about completing online application forms - Don't underestimate the task, if you want a job treat them seriously, the employer will!

 There are literally hundreds of official and unofficial pages of information about retail vacancies in general and Sainsburys careers in particular; we have identified and emphasized the key points and present them here for the benefit of potential job seekers.
-These details are for information only and subject to change, always check details with the Sainsburys.jobs website where you can also search for current jobs.
+These details are for information only and subject to change, always check details with the Sainsburys.jobs website where you can also search for current full-time and part time jobs.

 The first thing is to decide what job?
 For recruitment purposes the company is divided into eight distinct employment areas, comprising literally hundreds of jobs.
 It's our aim to provide you with a snapshot of job opportunities at Sainsburys, together with help and information that will assist job seekers in submitting the best possible application.